jdpolakoff/sampleteach/readme2.md

 **What is a class?**

-1) A class is an object we can use to help us create new objects.
+1) A class is an object we can use to help us create new objects and define the behavior of new objects.

 2) Classes can also pass data and functionality to sub-classes.